MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Users.Actions/Set-MgBetaUserPresenceStatusMessage.md

 ## SYNOPSIS
 Set a presence status message for a user.
 An optional expiration date and time can be supplied.

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [Set-MgUserPresenceStatusMessage](/powershell/module/Microsoft.Graph.Users.Actions/Set-MgUserPresenceStatusMessage?view=graph-powershell-1.0)

 ## SYNTAX